briabar/Poopy/README.md

 By hovering over the filter tab to the right of the screen you can open a menu of filtering options.
 These options allow you to filter by gender, and various pay options and features such as changing station or handy cap accessible.

+### Select Marker By List

+By hovering over the poop in the bottom left you will get access to a list of markers.
+This list will update as new markers are added, and will zoom to and open infobox of selected marker.

 ### Marker On-click Information